Koppang-Dev/NBAStatsPlus/README.md

   - pandas: Python library for data manipulation and analysis, utilized for processing scraped NBA data and preparing it for storage.
   - Google Firebase: Backend-as-a-Service (BaaS) platform providing authentication, real-time database, cloud storage, and hosting services for the iOS app.

+* **App Architecture**:
+  - The NBA Stats Plus app follows the MVVM architecture pattern
+  - The ViewControllers are solely responisible for displaying the user interface
+  - The ViewModel is the mediator between the View and Model, providing darta to the view and handling user interactions
+  - Additionally, a service layer is used for API decoding

 # App Demo Video
 - This app relies on a local server for certain functionalities, such as retrieving real-time NBA standings and data.
 Therefore, it cannot be fully run remotely or on a simulator.
 However, you can watch a demonstration of the app's features in action on my YouTube channel